-Such lenders don’t spend a lot of time on credit checks.
+Personal loan lenders don’t spend a lot of time on credit checks.
 Instead, they tend to focus more on the borrowers’ income sources, along with factors like your employment history, schooling history, college degree status, etc.

-So, although lenders process them quite fast, bad credit personal loans can be costly.
+So although lenders process them quite fast, bad credit personal loans can be costly.

-Peer-to-Peer loans – or P2P lending – is another popular option for people who intend to get a loan with bad credit.
+Peer-to-peer loans – or P2P lending – is another popular option for people who intend to get a loan with bad credit.

 In this system, both good and bad credit individuals get to borrow loans directly from other individuals – instead of relying on banks to act as the middlemen.
 The whole process is actually facilitated by P2P lending websites, which freely link up borrowers with various individual lenders.

 Investors are first required to register personal accounts on the P2P lending websites, and then load them with the amounts they wish to disburse in loans.
 The loan borrowers, on the other hand, just need to set up a financial profile, and the system will subsequently place them in an appropriate interest rate category based on their overall risk rating.